-- 1.13 This draft Plan relates to stage 2 of the process, which is called the publication stage.
+- 1.13 This draft Plan relates to stage 2 4 of the process, which is called the publication stage independent examination.
+As a result of public hearings held by an independent Inspector into the Council's draft plan, the Council wishes to propose 'Post-Submission Modifications' to the plan.
+These are shown as tracked changes within this document.
+Comments are invited on the proposed Post-Submission Modifications and those received before the deadline will be passed to the Inspector for consideration.
 The Council publicises the version of the plan that it intends to submit to the Secretary of State for examination and invites representations to be made on the draft plan.
 The representations submitted will be considered at the examination in due course.
-This publication stage follows several rounds of public consultation during stage one, including the most recent consultation on a draft Site Allocations Plan from January to March 2014. - 1.14 It is the intention that, following Stage 2, submission will take place in July 2015.
+This publication stage follows several rounds of public consultation during stage one, including the most recent consultation on a draft Site Allocations Plan from January to March 2014. - 1.14 It is expected that Stage 4 may be completed by Christmas and Stage 5 by April 2017. the intention that, following Stage 2, submission will take place in July 2015.
 Stages 4 and 5 would take place in autumn 2015. - 1.15 The submission document (i.e. Stage 3) would effectively be a final draft of the document with the only permitted material changes thereafter being as a result of the Inspector's Report that concludes the Independent Examination stage. - 1.16 It should be noted that the Independent Examination is all about testing whether the Council's documents are legally compliant and 'sound'.
-At an Examination, an Inspector cannot make a change to the submitted document if that change is not itself sound in terms of all the tests of soundness, or if that change would potentially undermine the consultation process and/or the sustainability credentials of the plan. - 1.17 A summary of the tests of soundness is contained at Appendix 1 and a list of all the policies contained in this plan at Appendix 2. - 1.18 The revised Local Development Scheme (September 2014) provides more details on the various stages and the process involved in producing documents.
+At an Examination, an Inspector cannot make a change to the submitted document if that change is not itself sound in terms of all the tests of soundness, or if that change would potentially undermine the consultation process and/or the sustainability credentials of the plan. - 1.17 A summary of the tests of soundness is contained at Appendix 1 and a list of all the policies contained in this plan at Appendix 2. - 1.18 The revised Local Development Scheme (September 2014October 2015) provides more details on the various stages and the process involved in producing documents.